Xilinx/Embedded-Design-Tutorials/docs/Introduction/ZynqMPSoC-EDT/3-system-configuration.md

 10. Click **OK** to close the Re-customize IP wizard.

-### Validating the Design, Creating Wrapper and Generating Block Design
+### Validating the Design, Creating the Wrapper, and Generating the Block Design

-Block design provides all the IP configuration and block connection information.
-Vivado can validate the block design before running synthesize and implementation.
-This can help saving time if the design has errors.
-After validation, user needs to generate the source files from the block design so that synthesizer can consume and process.
-We also need to generate a wrapper for the block design because Vivado requires the design top to be an HDL file.
+The block design provides all the IP configuration and block connection information.
+Vivado can validate the block design before running synthesis and implementation.
+This can help save time if the design has errors.
+After validation, generate the source files from the block design so that the synthesizer can consume and process them.
+You also need to generate a wrapper for the block design because Vivado requires the design top to be an HDL file.

 1. Right-click in the white space of the Block Diagram view and select **Validate Design**.
 Alternatively, you can press the **F6** key.